 - Raise awareness about our energy efficiency programs and incentives available to residents and businesses in your community.

-Your local government or regional district is within BC Hydro’s service area and meets one of the following criteria:
+Your local government or regional district is within our service area [PDF, 176 KB] and meets one of the following criteria:

 - Population over 75,000